More about Cloud Automation

 Combining agile planning, infrastructure, and IaC with a robust Continuous Integration system enables organizations to do Continuous Delivery.
 Continuous Delivery means the development pipeline is fully automated—developers commit new code, it passes automatic sanity checks and if it passes, promoted to a testing environment.
 After being tested in a realistic environment, it can be instantly pushed to production.
 This is how the world’s biggest development organizations deploy to production dozens, hundreds or even thousands of times every day.

 IaC is essential to DevOps.
 It enables teams to create stable, consistent systems that can easily be replicated and deployed on development, testing and production environments.
-IaC specifies all aspects of the environment including VMs, operating systems, containers, application config, storage, networking, and integrations between different components.
+Using infrastructure as code, DevOps teams can provision and control all aspects of the environment including VMs, operating systems, containers, application config, storage, networking, and integrations between different components.

 The following table summarizes the difference between ops work before and after Infrastructure as Code.